Now residents and city officials are forced to grapple with a complex issue: do the positives of

 The pandemic has impacted our lifestyles in many negative ways, but it has also exposed different ways to do things.
 Road closures gave San Francisco residents more opportunity to walk or bike without the presence of vehicles.

-Currently, with rising gas prices, increased remote work, and other considerations, driving might not be the most attractive option.
+rising gas prices, increased remote work, and other considerations, driving might not be the most attractive option.
 Closing a highway can reduce noise, pollution, and the threat of auto accidents.

 The main issue is figuring out what to do with displaced traffic.
 The city cutting off portions of the roads means that people might need to drive through neighboring streets.
 Autoblog reported that some residents found that the noise, car fumes, and traffic has simply moved from the highway to residential streets.